 In selecting the winners for the award, the Selection Committee will look out for best practices initiatives and achievements related to Sustainable Development Goal 11, which consists of 10 targets and 15 related indicators.
 This could be in the context of the challenges posed by the COVID-19 pandemic and innovative solutions.
-In addition, particular attention will be given to achievements related to the World Habitat Day theme "Accelerating urban action for a carbon free world".
+In addition, particular attention will be given to achievements related to the World Habitat Day theme "Mind the gap".